 This one will make you a reception hero.
 Stick a bottle opener on your key chain and soon you'll even be buds with your bride's uptight older brother.

 If you're driving from the ceremony to the reception, you'll want your keys somewhere on your person.
 And if you're borrowing your dad's vintage car for the photo op, you definitely want to make sure these are always on hand.

 You'll need a place to stash your cash if you plan on having a bar at your reception.
 Keep it simple: Get a wallet slim enough to slide into your pants’ pocket without looking awkward.

-Remind her why she picked you.
+Remind her why she picked you, and vise versa.
 Send a little something via groomsman or convenient bystander to tell her that you love her and you're honored to be marrying her.
 Keep it simple if you wish, like a note or a latte – something that will help her feel less overwhelmed and give her a break amidst the chaos.

 Don’t forget those groomsmen who were there for you through all of this wedding pandemonium.
 Get them something to show your appreciation.
 Pick out individualized gifts or pick a one-size-fits-all trinket, but make sure it's something they will use and enjoy.
 A good cigar, a nice lighter and a bottle of bourbon are all fantastic gifts that will make you look like the most thoughtful groom on the planet.

 For more ideas, discover how to be involved in wedding planning as the groom, and read these Inside Weddings grooms' best advice for future grooms.
 Gather ideas for your groom and groomsmen in our photo galleries!